-These sugars have a lot of sentimental value to me and my mother.
+These sugars have a lot of sentimental value to me.
 I've used them for as long as I can remember so when the chance arose to import them to the United States, I jumped at the opportunity.
-This is the first time they are being sold in the US through our international trading company (Web Japan, Inc.), which has exclusive rights to sell the sugars.
+This is the first time they are being sold in the US through our international trading company, Web Japan, Inc., which has exclusive rights to sell the sugars.

 The sugars are handcrafted by one of the oldest family-owned businesses in Japan with the highest quality sugar possible.
 They are over 270 years old and have provided the Royal Family in Japan with their sugar since the time of the Shogun.
 Japanese artisans still use traditional methods to create this luxurious sugar for your cup of tea and coffee.